m-usaid/m-usaid.github.io/_pages/about.md

 My research interests lie in theoretical computer science; particularly algorithm design and analysis, and computational complexity.
 I am also interested in computational intelligence, machine learning and reinforcement learning and their applications in interdisciplinary areas.

+I am currently working for World Wildlife Fund for Nature - Pakistan.

 Aside from academics, I have been learning _sitar_ under the tutelage of Ustad Sajid Hussain in Karachi since the last two years at the [Center for South Asian Music](https://habib.edu.pk/music/) at Habib University.

-I enjoy engaging with and listening to different musical cultures - especially music from South Asia.
+I enjoy engaging with different musical cultures - especially music from South Asia.
 I enjoy reading texts about South Asian music theory and history.
-As an extension of my music minor, I will be conducting a detailed ethnography of my mu
+As an extension of my music minor, I will be conducting a detailed ethnography of my _sitar_ teacher to document the shifting structures of traditional music in